-Scientists at Tomsk Polytechnic University (TPU) have made a breakthrough in the field of nanotechnology — developed unique magnetic nanoparticles capable of controlling cell activity using a magnetic field.
-This discovery could form the basis for creating new treatments in oncology and regenerative medicine.
+Scientists at Tomsk Polytechnic University (TPU) have made a breakthrough in the field of nanotechnology - they have developed unique magnetic nanoparticles capable of controlling cell activity using a magnetic field.
+This discovery could become the basis for creating new treatments in oncology and regenerative medicine.

 The researchers created functionalized magnetoelectric nanoparticles (capable of responding to a magnetic field) with a "core-shell" structure based on biocompatible materials (that do not cause rejection by the body).
 Their size is ten times smaller than existing analogues, and most importantly, they are able to both activate and suppress cellular processes on command.

-The developed nanoparticles with citric acid and pectin have significantly different surface potentials, but at the same time an identically strong magnetoelectric response, which is comparable to potentially more toxic foreign analogues.
-This opens up new horizons for controlling cell activity.
+The developed nanoparticles with citric acid and pectin have significantly different surface potentials, but at the same time have an identically strong magnetoelectric response, which is comparable to potentially more toxic foreign analogues.
+This opens up new horizons for controlling cellular activity.

 Nanoparticles are unique devices that can operate in two modes.
 When exposed to a magnetic field, they stimulate the growth of healthy cells, and in another mode, they suppress the activity of malignant cells.
 This happens without surgical intervention, which makes them especially attractive for the treatment of various diseases.